Jinjie-Duan/URV_edu_attainment/README.md

 The files `Figurex.R` show how the main figure in the paper have been generated.

 NOTE:
 This is intended as an illustration of the pipeline used to process the data.
-Since we are not authorized individual level data, the orginal input files are not shared.
+Since we are not authorized to share individual level data, the orginal input files are not included.